-Maggie Prescott (Thompson) is fashion editor looking for the next big thing — trying to find something intelligent and beautiful.
+Maggie Prescott (Thompson) is a magazine fashion editor looking for the next big thing — trying to find something intelligent and beautiful.
 She and photographer Dick Avery (Astaire) search for models who "think as well as they look".
-They decide to take over a village bookstore to use for a photoshot, much to salegirl Jo Stockton's (Hepburn) dismay as the shop is left in a total mess.
+They decide to take over a Greenwich Village bookstore to use for a photoshoot, much to salegirl Jo Stockton's (Hepburn) dismay as the shop is left in a total mess.

-Dick notices Jo in one of the photographs and the pair decide to hire her as a model, which Jo only agrees to so she take the trip to Paris but her snobbish attitude softens over the film as she starts to enjoy the company of the handsome photographer.
+Dick notices Jo in one of the photographs and the pair decide to hire her as a model, which Jo only agrees to so she can take a trip to Paris to meet a philosopher whose work she admires, but her snobbish attitude softens over the course of the film as she starts to enjoy the company of the handsome photographer.

 The movie provides examples of:

-- Affectionate Parody: Of 1950s high-fashion magazines, especially Vogue and Harper's Bazaar, and fashion photographers.
-This produces a Crowning Moment of Funny early in the film, when Fred Astaire (playing the fashion photographer) and his crew totally disrupt Jo Stockton's [Hepburn] Greenwich Village bookshop for a magazine shoot.
+- Affectionate Parody: Of 1950s high-fashion magazines, especially Vogue and Harper's Bazaar (both of which are even mentioned by name), and fashion photographers.
+This produces a Funny Moment early in the film, when Maggie and her entourage (including Dick) totally disrupt the Greenwich Village bookshop where Jo works for a magazine shoot.

 - Fashion Show: The "Think Pink" number.

-- Power Trio: Jo is Superego, Dick is Ego and Maggie is Id.
+- Freudian Trio: Jo is Superego, Dick is Ego and Maggie is Id.